anhvlttfs/blog/docs/homelab-day-2.md

 ![Configure static IPv4 on DC01](/homelab-setup-day-2/static-ipv4-dc01.png)

-Another consideration is quit the [Evaluation mode and Updating the server](/docs/homelab-day-1/#download--install-new-windows-hypervisor-host-on-hv01) to the latest version (which explains why I set the secondary DNS entry of the DC01 is `1.1.1.1` - you can configure any public DNS server out there).
+Another consideration is to quit [Evaluation mode and update the server](/docs/homelab-day-1/#download--install-new-windows-hypervisor-host-on-hv01) to the latest version (which explains why I set the secondary DNS entry of DC01 to `1.1.1.1` - you can configure any public DNS server out there).

 ### Run the prequisite checks